Theodore Galante: Boston EMS & 2019 German Design Award

 In 2016, the new EMS Facility replaced a dilapidated garage located on the historic grounds of the old Boston Sanatorium.
-Working in concert with the City of Boston Public Facilities Department, The Galante Architecture Studio built a modest yet elegant building that provides security and stature through its solid shell and minimalist form.
+Working in concert with the City of Boston Public Facilities Department, The Galante Architecture Studio built a building that provides security and stature through its solid shell and minimalist form.

-The approximately 10,500 SF structure comprises 11 bays, each capable of double loading and outfitted with a vehicle exhaust system, which house emergency vehicles already in Boston EMS’s fleet, plus additional equipment provided by Homeland Security in the wake of the 2013 Boston Marathon tragedy.
-Its inherent flexibility supports Boston’s first responders in their efforts to protect the public and manage emergencies both in the short term and for the foreseeable future.
-A robust thermal envelope, efficient LED lights and day lighting units, and low-flow plumbing fixtures are some of the many features that help make the building energy efficient and will maximize the City’s investment over the long run.
+The approximately 10,500 square foot structure comprises 11 bays, each capable of double loading and outfitted with a vehicle exhaust system, which house emergency vehicles already in Boston EMS’s fleet, plus additional equipment provided by Homeland Security in the wake of the 2013 Boston Marathon bombing.
+The building features a robust thermal envelope, efficient LED lights and day lighting units, and low-flow plumbing fixtures to help make the building energy efficient and maximize the City’s investment over the long run.

 Boston EMS was the 2019 German Design Awards winner for Excellent Communications Design Architecture.
 The jury stated, "The timelessly clear, straightforward architecture is designed entirely with function in mind.
 A good design that also impresses in terms of energy efficiency."